GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

   </figcaption>
 </figure>

-## The Native File System API
+## The File System Access API

-So now that I have addressed this, it's time to look at the actual implementation based on the Native File System API.
+So now that I have addressed this, it's time to look at the actual implementation based on the File System Access API.
 For importing an image, I call `window.chooseFileSystemEntries()` and pass it an `accepts` property where I say I want image files.
 Both file extensions as well as MIME types are supported.